Monday 19 July 2021: ‘Freedom Day’.

 Happy to Talk

 So if your son or daughter has a birthday coming up, I’ll be happy to chat and work with you to create the party YOU want.
 As I said, I take Covid seriously, and my main concern will always be the health and safety of others.
 Frankly, as someone who is double-jabbed, takes regular Covid tests and who wears a mask in public places, I feel pretty safe.
-But that doesn’t mean I can’t carry the virus and can’t transmit it to others – particularly those less fortunate than me.
+But that doesn’t mean your guess will be as comfortable.

 But it’s your party and you set the rules.
 Drop me a line or give me a call – together, we can put on a great party for your son or daughter.